angu-software/TCR-Workflow/Worklog.md

 ### Next up

-* [ ] take all remaining parameters after tcr start as session name

 ## Open

 * [ ] BUG: when stopping tcr, when no session is started, it shows a weird error message